StanOerlemans/DeepBeachStateV2/README.md

 ## Google Colab-Pytorch Implmentation
 The code is written in Google Colab using poytorch.
 No installments are required, you need only to change the runtime type to GPU.

-## Training protocols
-### Training from Scratch
-When trained from scratch, the trainable parameters of the model are random initialized.
-This method usually requires large amount of data.

-### Transfer Learning:
-Transfer learning is the improvement of learning in a new task through the transfer of knowledge from a related task that has al- ready been learned.
-While most machine learning algorithms are designed to address single tasks, the development of algorithms that facilitate transfer learning is a topic of ongoing interest in the machine-learning community.

-Fine tuning - starts with a pretrained model and update all of the model’s parameters for our new task, in essence retraining the whole model.

-Feature extraction- starts with a pretrained model and only update the final layer weights from which we derive predictions.
-It is called feature extraction because we use the pretrained CNN as a fixed feature-extractor, and only change the output layer.

- ## pre-trained models
- In the algorithm there is a choice for several pre-trained models.
-These include:
- ### 1- AlexNet (2012)
-In 2012, AlexNet significantly outperformed all the prior competitors and won the challenge by reducing the top-5 error from 26% to 15.3%.
-The second place top-5 error rate, which was not a CNN variation, was around 26.2%. see [AlexNet document](http://cvml.ist.ac.at/courses/DLWT_W17/material/AlexNet.pdf)
-### VGGNet (2014)
-The runner-up at the ILSVRC 2014 competition is dubbed VGGNet by the community and was developed by Simonyan and Zisserman .
-VGGNet consists of 16 convolutional layers and is very appealing because of its very uniform architecture.
-Similar to AlexNet, only 3x3 convolutions, but lots of filters.
-Trained on 4 GPUs for 2–3 weeks. see [VGGNet document](https://arxiv.org/pdf/1409.1556.pdf)
-### ResNet(2015)
-ILSVRC 2015, the so-called Residual Neural Network (ResNet) by Kaiming He et al introduced anovel architecture with “skip connections” and features heavy batch normalization.They were able to train a NN with 152 layers while still having lower complexity than VGGNet.
-It achieves a top-5 error rate of 3.57% which beats human-level performance on this dataset. see [ResNet document](https://arxiv.org/abs/1512.03385)

 ## Work Flow

 Step 0) Open the code in Google Colab and set runtime type to GPU.